Lindale Winter UIL

 Policy Debate Paradigm List

-TLDR: I competed in Policy debate for 4 years at Princeton high school, primarily on the TFA circuit.
-Probably do not pref me highly if you are a primarily K team, it's not that I will not judge the round just that you are much better off getting the decision you want in a LARP debate, because that is what I primarily did in high school.
-But please do what you are most comfortable with.
+About me: I competed in Policy debate for 4 years at Princeton high school, primarily on the TFA circuit.
+Better with policy debates because that is what I did in high school, but please do what you are most comfortable with.
+Tech>truth most of the time.

 Speed: Slow down on tags and authors, I am generally okay with speed, since every judge is different I will say clear twice before I stop flowing.

-Evidence: I will probably be reading evidence during the round, but I believe it is up to the debater to be doing comparative evidence analysis during the round.
+Evidence: I might be reading evidence during the round, but I believe it is up to the debater to be doing comparative evidence analysis.
 That being said my reading of the evidence will have not have any weight on my decision unless both teams make it a point of contention.
 It is not my job as a judge to vote against a team for reading bad evidence it is your job to tell me their evidence is bad and why that's important.

 Disadvantages: The more specific to the aff the better.
 I am good with politics disadvantages, fiat does not resolve the link ever.
-Saying "Uniqueness overwhelms the link because of how many cards the neg read on it" is not an argument by itself you need to explain this.
-I am probably also more okay than most judges with hearing rider/horse trading disadvantage.
-You should always be doing specific impact comparison with the aff, disad turns the case arguments are particularly convincing.
+Saying "Uniqueness overwhelms the link because of how many cards the neg read" is not an argument.
+I am okay with hearing rider/horse trading disadvantage.
+You should always be doing specific impact comparison with the aff, disad turns the case arguments are convincing.

 Counter-plans: Any counter-plan is fine, but if you read a delay, consult or any other counter-plan that may be seen as cheating by some, be prepared to defend the theoretical objections against it.
-Of course you need a net-benefit to the counter-plan in order to win it whether it is internal, a disad, or a case turn there must be some net benefit.
+You need a net-benefit to the counter-plan internal, a disad, or a case turn there must be some net benefit.
 Judge kick- 2NR Needs to tell me other wise I default to no judge kick.

 Topicality: Topicality is fine.
 I do not have a bias on reasonability vs. competing interps, it just depends on the debate.
-Obviously the most important thing in these debates are the interpretations.
+The most important thing in these debates are the interpretations.
 Topicality always needs to have impacts.

 Theory: Fine go for it if you want.
-In highschool I think (not that this is a good thing) I only went for theory one time, but I do understand the debate.
-Only theory I have a bias for is, conditionality, it's probably good in most cases.
-Also you should have an interpretation for your theory objections, absent that there is no violation.
+Only theory I have a bias for is, conditionality, it's good in most cases.
+You should have an interpretation for your theory objections, absent that there is no violation.

-Kritiks: Kritiks are fine, but I am far less familiar with the literature than you are remember that.
-Obviously in these debates the more specific the link the better, but no matter the specificity of the link please contextualize it to the aff.
+Kritiks: Kritiks are fine, but I am less familiar with the literature than you.
+In these debates the more specific the link the better, but no matter the specificity of the link please contextualize it to the aff, examples are good for me.
 The better the link the easier this is, but if you read a generic link it is going to take more contextualization.
-Your links should be to the plan and not the status sqou and aff teams should be quick to call out neg teams who's links are to the sqou.
-I believe that long overviews that explain the kritik are probably okay, and for me probably important.
+Your links should be to the plan and not the status sqou and aff.
+I believe that long overviews that explain the kritik are okay, and for me important.
 Kicking the alternative is fine.
+I have gone for cap a lot.

 I have nearly two decades of judging experience, primarily on the UIL policy circuit.
 I am a policy maker judge and will look for the most pragmatic and real world situations in round.